nens/nens-meta/README.md

 (You can also actually install the pre-commit to run it automatically, though that means you really have to behave yourself):

     $ pre-commit install

+## TODO

+- `DEVELOPING.md` with instructions?

+- pre-commit: this needs "do I have python? do I have ansible?" detection.
+And a github update action.
+And a lint action.
+The ruff settings really need configuration, which means pyproject.toml support.

+- tox.ini for python projects

+- docker-compose